 The SoMa West Community Benefit District was established in 2019 pursuant to the California Constitution and the Property and Business Improvement District Law of 1994, as amended and augmented by Article 15 of the San Francisco Business and Tax Regulations Code.

-For detailed information about our services, please visit our Services page.
+For detailed information about our services, including a map that outlines our the areas we service, please visit our Services page.

 What services will/does the SoMa West CBD provide?

 80% of the entire budget supports cleanliness & safety improvements